How to stop Gambling West Virginia

 Let’s Get Started

 Gambling can be an enticing activity for many reasons.
-Understanding why you’re drawn to it is the first step in becoming gambling free.
+Understanding why you’re drawn to it is the first step in becoming gambling-free.
 To start this journey, ask yourself: What does gambling do for me?
 Does it create a moment of peace and make everything else irrelevant?
-Analyzing these questions may explain why it’s so hard to quit.
+Analyzing these questions may explain why it’s so hard to quit gambling.

 These are some steps you can take to limit your exposure to gambling triggers:

 - Switch your email address and phone number.
-If you have given out either of them before, there is a risk casino could catch them.
+If you have given out either of them before, there is a risk that the casino could catch them.